TheWorstGithubUser/PersonalUnityPVEGame/README.md

-# PersonalUnityPVEGame
+This is a personal project for a 2.5d class-based PvE game.
+All of the code is written by me, unless credited otherwise.
-A personal project for myself, Dakota Castle, in which I intend to create a PvE game.
-More in README
+The game is developed in the Unity engine